California Medicare Supplement Plans (Medigap)

 One of the most popular plans, Plan F, includes coverage for both your Medicare Part A & B deductible, copayments, coinsurance, foreign travel emergency coverage, skilled nursing care as well as coverage for any Medicare Part B Excess charges.
 There’s also a high deductible version that allows you to keep the same benefits at a much lower cost.

 Plan N is another plan that’s considered one of the best Medicare Supplement Plans in California.
 It covers the same benefits as Plan F minus your Part B deductible and it won’t cover any excess charges.
 There’s also a small copay for some office visits and emergency room visits.

 Plan G is almost as popular as Plan F. The only difference is that Plan G doesn’t cover your Part B deductible, but it will cover any Part B excess charges.

 California Medicare Advantage Plans

 Medicare Advantage plans do not work with Medigap plans in California.
 In fact, if you have an Advantage plan you cannot sign up for a Medigap plan.
 Medicare Advantage plans are considered “Medicare Replacement Plans” because they replace your Original Medicare Parts A & B. They also come with many restrictions such as in-network doctors.
 They may seem like a cheaper alternative to a Medicare Supplement plan, but in the end you’ll have higher out of pocket costs.

 California Medicare Part D Prescription Drug Plans

 Original Medicare and Medicare Supplement plans don’t cover prescription drugs.
 Beneficiaries are highly advised to purchase a Medicare Part D stand-alone drug plan to get coverage for your medications.
 The ideal combination would be Original Medicare + Medigap + Prescription Drug Plan.
-That can give you piece of mind knowing that all your medical costs will be covered.
+That can give you peace of mind knowing that all your medical costs will be covered.

 If you wait to enroll once your eligible, you could face a Part D penalty.
 The penalty is based on the number of months you went without credible coverage.
 Make sure to get a plan as soon as you’re enrolled in Medicare.